Rules of the Road for Teen Drivers

-Set rules to cover a range of factors, such as seatbelts, passengers, curfews, and dealing with distractions like cellphones.
+Set rules to cover a range of factors, such as seatbelts, passengers, curfews, and dealing with distractions like smartphones and other devices.
 Try to involve your teen in the process of creating the rules and consequences.

 Topics to consider include:

-Ban multitasking behind the wheel, whether it's text messaging, making phone calls, or operating a GPS or MP3 player.
-Give your teen alternatives to these bad habits, like pulling into a parking lot to answer and make calls and plotting directions before leaving for an unfamiliar place.
+Ban multitasking behind the wheel, whether it's text messaging, making phone calls, or operating a GPS.
+Give your teen alternatives to these bad habits, like pulling into a parking lot to answer and make calls and checking directions or setting GPS before leaving for an unfamiliar place.
 And be sure to set a good example in the way you handle distractions while driving.

 Many states restrict the number or ages of passengers that teens can have when they first get their license.
 Learn the rules in your state and consider adding others based on your child's driving experience, temperament, and the driving situations likely to occur.

 You might want to start by not letting your teen drive with friends, then loosening the restriction as your teen gains experience and comfort.
 But remember: the more teen passengers in the car, the greater the crash risk.